NABP3004 Cargo Handling I

 Teaching methods

-Lectures, case work, self studies, simulator exercises.
+Lectures, case work, self studies and simulator exercises.

 Compulsory learning activities